 Price movement of Coty

-At times, the stock has broken the support of all moving day averages.
-Currently, COTY is trading 12.9% above its 20-day moving average, 4.6% above its 50-day moving average, and 1.3% below its 200-day moving average.
+Technically, the stock has broken support and is trading below all moving day averages.
+Currently, COTY is trading 10.2% below its 20-day moving average, 15.1% below its 50-day moving average, and 14.5% below its 200-day moving average.

-The AdvisorShares TrimTabs Float Shrink ETF (TTFS) invests 0.93% of its holdings in Coty.
-This ETF aims to outperform the broad US equities.
+The AdvisorShares TrimTabs Float Shrink (TTFS) invests 0.97% of its holdings in Coty.
+The ETF aims to outperform broad US equities.
 The actively managed, equal-weighted fund selects stocks based on trends in outstanding shares, firm leverage, and free cash flow.
-The YTD price movement of TTFS was -7.4% as of February 5, 2016.

-Meanwhile, the company’s cash and cash equivalents rose by 41.4%, and its inventories fell by 9.3% in fiscal 2Q16 compared to fiscal 4Q15.
-Its current ratio fell to 1.1x, and its debt-to-equity ratio rose to 14.3x in fiscal 2Q16 compared to a current ratio and a debt-to-equity ratio of 1.2x and 5.0x, respectively, in fiscal 4Q15.
+Meanwhile, its cash and cash equivalents and inventories rose by 21.9% and 5.0%, respectively, in fiscal 1Q16 on a quarterly basis.
+Its debt-to-equity ratio rose to 5.8 in fiscal 1Q16 as compared to the debt-to-equity ratio of 5.0 in fiscal 4Q15.